HOL-Theorem-Prover/HOL/doc/next-release.md

    number theory (in particular properties of prime numbers) and combinatorics.

 - `monoid`, `group`, `ring` and `real_algebra`: These are combined theories of materials ever in `examples/algebra`.
-A monoid as an algebraic structure: with a carrier set, a binary operation and an identity element.
+A monoid is an algebraic structure: with a carrier set, a binary operation and an identity element.
 A group is an algebraic structure: a monoid with all its elements invertible.
 A ring takes into account the interplay between its additive group and multiplicative monoid.